Ben Gurion Airport: Terminal 4

-Future development
+Development plans

 In December 2017, the IAA announced a long-term expansion plan for Ben Gurion Airport estimated to cost approximately NIS 9 billion.
 Plans include further expansion of Terminal 1, a new dedicated domestic flights terminal, a major expansion of Terminal 3's landside terminal which would add approximately 90 additional check-in counters, construction of Concourse A, and additional aircraft parking spaces and ramps.
 In addition, air cargo facilities would be relocated to a large, currently-unused tract of land in the northern part of the airport's property (north of runway 08/26) where additional aircraft maintenance facilities would also be built.

-In the meantime, to ease immediate overcrowding problems at Terminal 3's landside terminal, in the Spring of 2018 a temporary large, air-conditioned tent was erected adjacent to Terminal 3 housing 25 check-in counters and security screening facilities.
+In the meantime, to ease immediate overcrowding problems at Terminal 3's landside terminal, in the spring of 2018 a temporary large, air-conditioned tent was erected adjacent to Terminal 3 housing 25 check-in counters and security screening facilities.
 This tent was used for compulsory COVID-19 testing for all arriving passengers between 2020 and 2022.

 In August 2018, the IAA published a tender for the construction and operation of a new terminal, dedicated to handling private and executive aircraft traffic.

 In late 2021 construction began on a new interchange that will provide additional access to the airport from Highway 1.
-The new interchange will significantly reduce the distance vehicles must travel to access the airport's main terminal from the direction of Tel Aviv and other points north and west of the airport.
+The new interchange significantly reduced the distance vehicles must travel to access the airport's main terminal from the direction of Tel Aviv and other points north and west of the airport.

 Office buildings

 The Airport City development, a large office park, is located east of the main airport property.
 It is at the junction of the Jerusalem and Tel Aviv metropolitan areas.

 The head office of El Al is located at Ben Gurion Airport, as is the head office of the Israel Airports Authority.

-The head offices of the Civil Aviation Authority and CAL Cargo Air Lines are located in the Airport City office park nearby the airport.
+The head offices of the Civil Aviation Authority and Challenge Airlines IL are located in the Airport City office park nearby the airport.

-In addition, Israel Aerospace Industries also maintains its head office on airport grounds as well as extensive aviation construction and repair facilities.
+Israel Aerospace Industries maintains its head office on airport grounds as well as extensive aviation construction and repair facilities.